ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 If you placed an order, the deployment of the cluster starts automatically, and you receive an email confirmation that the order is being processed.
 When the cluster is ready to use, you are notified by email.

-The vSphere clusters, unlike the vCenter Server and Cloud Foundation instances, are not displayed on the **Deployed Instances** page.
+The vSphere clusters, unlike the vCenter Server and Cloud Foundation instances, are not displayed on the **Resources** page.
 {:note}

 ## Related links